ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 Owner transfers are meant as a management function for the owners of NFT who needs to move their NFT from one wallet to another.
 The NFT enforces this policy by transferring not only the NFT, but other Origyn based assets associated with NFT to the new address.
 Both addresses maintain rights over the nft for a configured time.
 You should not use this unless you are transfering to a wallet that you own and do not share with anyone.

 Market transfers are the standard way to transact with Origyn NFTs.
-To help establish true market prices and to protect human ingenuity, reward value creators/originators all transfers of marketable NFTs must go through a public market cycle that ensures that true value is being paid for the asset.
+To help establish true market prices and to protect human ingenuity, creators/originators are rewarded with all transfers of marketable NFTs, which must go through a public market cycle that ensures true value is being paid for the asset.
 As the value flows through the NFT, the NFT implements the revenue sharing built into the NFT.

 ### Owner Transfers